SWARNABHA1101/Key-Value-Pair-Detection-in-Documents/README.md

 # Key-Value-Pair-Detection-in-Documents
 Optical Character Recognition(OCR) and information extraction

+**Key-Value Pairs or KVPs are essentially two linked data items**, a key, and a value, where the key is used as a unique identifier for the value.
+A classic example of KVP data is the dictionary: the vocabularies are the keys, and the definitions of the vocabularies are the values associated with them.
+In fact, these pairs of data can exist in various types of text documents; in forms, the keys are the data types/questions (eg. Name, Age), and the values are the actual attributes you fill in correspondingly; in invoices, the keys are the items purchased, and the values could be the prices for different items.The applications of efficient KVP extraction can be roughly categorized into personal and business uses.

 ### Dataset and Annotations

 The original dataset has a few mistakes.
 This has been corrected by `scripts/check_data.py` and you can just use the `data` folder in this repo.